-Angèle Dubeau is as deeply convinced as ever of the need to lead the general public to a better understanding of music.
-She devotes herself to making it accessible by reaching across borders, generations and backgrounds.
+Angèle Dubeau is as deeply convinced as ever of the need to guide the general public to a better understanding of music.
+She devotes herself to making it accessible by reaching across borders, generations, and backgrounds.
 “I like to think that music is a universal treasure that almost everyone can share,” she explains.
-In addition to the numerous concerts she gives, this truly passionate musician communicates her love of music and culture through televised musical broadcasts, programs aimed at a young audience, popular concerts and Fête de la Musique de Tremblant.
-This festival, which she founded more than 20 years ago, highlights Canadian artists and their works and attracts over 40,000 music lovers annually.
-“Contact with artistic creations opens up our senses and colours our lives,” she declares.
+In addition to the numerous concerts she gives, this truly passionate musician communicates her love of music and culture through televised music programs for young audiences, popular concerts, and the Fête de la Musique de Tremblant, a festival she founded over 20 years ago that features Canadian artists and their works and attracts over 40,000 music lovers annually.
+“Contact with art opens up our senses and colours our lives,” she affirms.

 © Prix du Québec

 Translation: 37e Avenue

 For her talent and her exceptional contribution to the country, Angèle Dubeau has been appointed and has received:

 - 2012 – Officer of the Order of Canada (Member of the Order of Canada since 1996)